less - phpMan

 HOMEDRIVE, HOMEPATH

-name of the user’s home directory if the HOME variable is not set (only in
+the user's home directory if the HOME variable is not set (only in the Windows ver-

-INIT Name of the user’s init directory (used to find a lesskey file on OS/2 sys-
+INIT Name of the user's init directory (used to find a lesskey file on OS/2 systems).

 LANG Language for determining the character set.